 Grandpa didn’t have a baler.
 The hay was raked into doodles and tossed by hand onto the tractor.
 If my cousins and I were well-behaved, we got to ride the hay wagon and jump into the hay to smash it down.
 Fun times!

-Mechanical balers replaced the old ways, and now, most farmers don’t even bale their hay, they roll it, but I think Humbert would have harvested his hay (using an ox or a horse and not an Alis) like my grandfather did, and his children would have had fun, jumping into it.
+Mechanical balers replaced the old ways, and now, most farmers don’t even bale their hay, they roll it, but I think Humbert would have harvested his hay using an ox or a horse and not an Alis.
+The Cathillon children may have jumped into it to smash it down as well.

 Humbert’s work at Le Petit-Courty varied between growing grapes, making wine, raising farm animals, and crops, and utilizing every resource available to feed his family.